KevinKipkoechMutai/KevinKipkoechMutai/README.md

 👋 Hi there, I’m **Kevin Kipkoech**.
-This is where I learn to code and build lots of cool full stack development stuff.
+I am learning to code to become a full-stack software engineer.
+My focus is React.js for front-end and Ruby on Rails for back-end development.

 Glad you're here!